 Cold Comfort

-Background: Life can be tough for a prospector in the Klondike: frozen soil, bitter weather, and slim pickings in the ground.
+Background: Life can be tough for a prospector in the Yukon: frozen soil, bitter weather, and slim pickings in the ground.
 Their only relief is a trip to Dawson City for hot soup, sharp tools, and top-grade hospitality.
 As frontier hoteliers, you and your opponents have sailed to the frozen north to offer respite for weary prospectors in exchange for a little of their hard-won gold.
 So build your hotels, fire up the hearths, and dish out some comfort in the cold.

 Here are the files you’ll need to make your own copy of Cold Comfort